lolsZz/content-optimiser/USAGE_GUIDE.md

 **Solution**:
 - Specify the mode explicitly instead of using auto-detection
 - Check file extensions to ensure they match the content type
+- Review the detection confidence scores in the report

+#### Issue: Error Reading Files

+**Symptoms**: Errors about file encoding or permissions.

+**Solutions**:
+- Check file permissions
+- Ensure files are readable text files, not binary
+- Specify an explicit encoding if needed
+- Use `--ignore` to skip problematic files

+#### Issue: Memory Usage Too High

+**Symptoms**: Out of memory errors when processing large repositories.

+**Solutions**:
+- Process directories in smaller chunks
+- Use more targeted file extensions to limit processing
+- Process one file at a time for very large files

 ## Use Cases and Examples